Allen-Bartley/personal-portfolio/README.md

 ### Dedication, Readiness, and the Road to Remote

 For over a decade, my professional life involved a daily commute of up to 1.5 hours to the Charleston area for the best available on-site tech roles.
-For just as long, my ability to pursue remote work was limited by a bonded DSL connection with upload speeds of just 1Mbps.
+For just as long, my ability to pursue remote work was limited by a bonded DSL connection with a download of 20Mbps and a upload speeds of just 1Mbps.

 This environment shaped my approach: I had to be self-reliant, which is why these projects are solo endeavors.
 I had to be dedicated, and I had to find a way to keep growing.
 Now, with the recent arrival of gigabit fiber to my home, those constraints are gone.